neelsg/lithium/docs/tour.md

     Li 0

     main func:
-        myInt type extends int:
+        myInt type(i int):
-            double func(v myInt) myInt:
+            double func() myInt:
-                return v * 2
+                return i * 2

         i myInt = 3
         console.log(i.double().double()) # This will print 12

-The `extends` keyword allows you to create new types by extending existing ones.
+The `type` keyword can take parameters to specify which other type/(s) it should inherit from which allows you to create new types by extending existing ones.
-It is possible to inherit from more than one type by listing all the types after the `extends` keyword.

 ## Interfaces